 Advantages of buying term life insurance

 Term life insurance premiums will be lower when compared to permanent policies with the same benefit amount.
-In other words, if you buy a $1 million dollar life insurance policy, a term life policy will be less expensive compared to a permanent life insurance policy.
+In other words, no matter if you buy a $1 million dollar life insurance policy, or a $10 million life policy; term will always be less expensive compared to a permanent life insurance policy.